What To Do After Vacuuming Algae From Pool Bottom?

 In conclusion, vacuuming algae from the pool bottom is an important step in maintaining a clean and healthy pool.
 However, it’s important to follow these steps to ensure that the algae does not return.
 By brushing the pool walls and floor, shocking the pool, balancing the pool chemistry, cleaning the filter, and maintaining regular pool care, you can enjoy a clean and healthy pool all summer long.

-You might be interested in: Is It Ok To Run Roomba Daily?
+You might be interested in: What Is A Comfortable Pool Temperature?

 Frequently Asked Questions about What To Do After Vacuuming Algae From Pool Bottom